 - The growth of industries: The rich agricultural resources, especially of alluvial plains, have helped in the growth of agro-based industries.
 Since the plains are thickly populated, plenty of labour is available for the intense cultivation and for supplying the workforce for the industries.

 - Expansion of means of transportation: The flat surface of plains favours the building of roads, airports and laying down railway lines.

-- Centers of civilizations: Plains are centers of many civilizations.
+- Centres of civilizations: Plains are centres of many civilizations.